-June 21 is Father’s Day!
-If you are looking for fun activities to celebrate with Dad this Sunday (or really any day), Greater Wilmington and the Brandywine Valley have got you covered.
+June 19 is Father’s Day!
+If you are looking for fun activities to celebrate with Dad that day (or really any day), Greater Wilmington and the Brandywine Valley have got you covered.
 Here is our own personal “insider” list of the best things to do with your father or father figure.

 1. Cast a Line.